vidbina/vidbina.github.io/_drafts/2017-12-02-breaking-down-the-nixos-gui-setup.markdown

 follows an attempt of my simple brain to list the functions of these components along with some examples:

-  - display managers: tools that present login interfaces and provide methodsa to select the wanted environment such as
+  - display managers: tools that present login interfaces and provide methods to select the wanted environment such as
     - lightdm
     - sddm